She2024/t1w7--thursday/README.md

 - Example : fruits - ["aaple", "banana", "cherry", 1]

 ## Tuples
-- They are ordered, immutable (unchangeable, replaceable) collections of items.
+- They are ordered, immutable (unchangeable,  cannot replace or add) collections of items.
 - They are defined by enclosing elements in parenthesis/ small brackets ().

+## Sets
+- They are unordered collection of uniquw elements (cannot have identical elements)
+- They are useful for membership testing, removing duplicates from a sequence, and mathmatical operations like union, intersectiona and difference.
+- Cannot access the elements using index operator [].
+Need to check if the elements exists in the set.
+- Defined by enclosing elements in curly brackets{}.